Piano Sonata in C major, D 840 (Schubert)

 Franz Schubert's Piano Sonata in C major, D. 840, nicknamed "Reliquie" upon its first publication in 1861 in the mistaken belief that it had been Schubert's last work, was written in April 1825, whilst the composer was also working on the A minor sonata, D. 845 in tandem.

-Schubert abandoned the C major sonata, and only the first two movements were fully completed, with the trio section of the third movement also written in full.
+Schubert abandoned the C major piano sonata, and only the first two movements were fully completed, with the trio section of the third movement also written in full.
 The minuet section of the third movement is incomplete and contains unusual harmonic changes, which suggests it was there Schubert had become disillusioned and abandoned the movement and later the sonata.
 The final fourth movement is also incomplete, ending abruptly after 272 measures.
+Even in this truncated form, the sonata takes approximately 30 to 35 minutes to perform.

 The fragments of the sonata survived in Schubert's manuscripts, and later the work was collected and published in its incomplete form in 1861.